Polyvagal Theory, Part 1: Connection & Protection

 In large part, mobilization (the up-wave) is driven by the brain’s relationship with the adrenal glands, which sit atop the kidneys and squirt out stress hormones.
 This stimulates us into action.

-Now, when we face a danger that requires energy, our autonomic nervous system might spike our wave of arousal upward into hyper-arousal.
-(Remember, it’s an automatic process; the ANS is working underneath the level of our conscious awareness.)
+Now let’s return to protection mode.
+When we face a danger that requires a burst of energy, our autonomic nervous system will spike our wave of arousal upward into hyper-arousal; this is the fight-or-flight response.
 Notice how our wave now crosses the threshold of the zone of resilience:

 Polyvagal theory gives us a means to understand our nervous system and to shape it in a way that serves us.
 By strengthening our ability to access safety through connection, we can promote pathways toward ease and belonging, instead of only relying on our protection strategies.
+And by becoming more attuned to our our survival states, we can stop being so terrified of them.

 Polyvagal theory has provided me with a pathway for shaping my own autonomic nervous system, and it serves as a foundation for my work with my clients.
-So, I’m providing this exploration as a resource for my clients and for anyone else who might be interested in accessing greater clarity and skillfullness in navigating life’s challenges.
+So, I’m providing this exploration as a resource for my clients and for anyone else who might be interested in accessing greater clarity and adeptness in navigating life’s challenges.

 In the next article, we’ll dig a little deeper into our connection and protection states.
 Click here to read on!